100% (Beverley Knight album)

 100% is the sixth studio album by English singer-songwriter Beverley Knight.
-It was released on 7 September 2009 through Knight's own record label Hurricane Record, following her departure from Parlophone.
+It was released on 7 September 2009 through Knight's own record label Hurricane Records, following her departure from Parlophone.
 The lead single from the album, "Beautiful Night" was released as a download-only on the same day as the album.
 A radio only first single, "Every Step", produced by Jimmy Jam and Terry Lewis was added to BBC Radio 2's B-list on 17 June 2009.
 It was released as a free download on 6 July 2009 for two weeks.
 A remix album, titled 100% – The Remixes was released exclusively on digital download via Beatport on 29 January 2012.
 It features remixes of three of the 100% album singles, "Beautiful Night", "In Your Shoes" and "Soul Survivor".

 Background and production

 After the release of her 2007 album Music City Soul, Knight's record contract with Parlophone had come to its natural end.
 Knight decided she was at the stage in her career where she needed to take full creative control and no longer wished to be tied down by the constraints of her record company.
 In an interview with Ronnie Herel on BBC 1Xtra on 26 May 2009, Knight revealed that the album would be titled 100%.
 She further explained that throughout her entire career, she felt that she had given 100% of her effort whether it be recording albums, performing live or through her philanthropic work.
 Knight went on to say that she considered the title a dedication to her partner and that for the first time she had given 100% to a relationship.
 This is further illustrated by the title track "100%" which she dedicated to partner James.

 100% features guest appearance from singer Chaka Khan on the track "Soul Survivor," which was co-written by Knight and Guy Chambers.
 Originally written for Tina Turner as a testament to her longevity, upon recording it Beverley loved it so much that she decided to keep it and recorded it with Khan.
 Knight commented that they "both see ourselves as soul survivors, we have rode through the ups and downs of our musical careers, and we are both still here and loving it".
 Other notable collaborators on the album include Jimmy Hogarth, Guy Chambers, Amanda Ghost, Jimmy Jam and Terry Lewis, The Rural, DJ Munro and DC Joseph, and Kevin Bacon and Jonathan Quarmby.